 Delicious homemade 30 minute honey wheat rolls that are made from scratch in about half an hour.
-Easy recipe for busy weeknights or holidays!
+This easy recipe is perfect for busy weeknights or holidays!

 These 30 Minute Honey Wheat Rolls are ready – start to finish – in about 30 minutes.
 So, they’re perfect for those nights when you want some fresh bread but don’t have a lot of time.